Jem Stansfield

-Jeremy Stansfield (born 1970) is a British engineer and television presenter who is best known for presenting the BBC One science show Bang Goes the Theory.
+Jeremy Stansfield (born December 1970) is a British engineer and television presenter who is best known for presenting the BBC One science show Bang Goes the Theory.

 Career

 Stansfield has a degree in aeronautics from Bristol University and, before his television career, worked in a Czech school, as a shepherd in the Australian outback, and briefly in stand-up comedy.
 Stansfield was an on-screen ballistics expert for the television show Scrapheap Challenge and went on to become a permanent part of the engineering team for subsequent series.

 Among his inventions are a compressed-air powered motorcycle, and boots that walk on water (for which he won a New Scientist prize).

 In 2010, Stansfield used vacuum cleaners to create "Spider-Man style" climbing gloves, climbing 30 feet up a brick wall.
 He also drove a modified 1988 Volkswagen Scirocco 210 miles from London to Manchester using coffee granules for fuel.

-In 2013 Stansfield sustained injuries during filming of a segment for the series Bang Goes the Theory.
+In 2013, Stansfield sustained injuries during filming of a segment for the series Bang Goes the Theory.
 The segment was about the safety of front-facing and rear-facing seats in car crashes.
 Stansfield was in a cart which crashed, simulating the impact of a car hitting a lamppost and suffered from spine and brain injuries as a result.

-In 2021 Stansfield was awarded £1.6m in damages after a High Court battle.
+In 2021, Stansfield was awarded £1.6m in damages after a High Court battle.
 It emerged in court that the BBC had been warned of the dangers by crash test experts but this information was never passed to Stansfield.